- November 11, 2025

 Possessor(s) is a fast-paced action side scroller with combat inspired by platform fighters, a story told through dangerous characters, set in a deep interconnected world ready for exploration.

-“Possessor(s)' strongest aspect is its story; Luca and Rhem's bond throughout the story was masterfully written, and by its ending, I was an emotional wreck.
+“Possessor(s)' strongest aspect is its story; Luca and Rhem's bond through the story was written masterfully, that by its ending left me an emotional wreckage.
 I was always looking forward to hearing more conversations between these two.”

 Possessor